-The Company's strategy is to pursue complementary strategic acquisitions where resources can be increased and the mining assets developed with very low CAPEX.
+The Company's strategy is to pursue complementary strategic acquisitions where resources can be increased and the mining assets developed, with low CAPEX.

-On May 4, 2016, the Company announced the completion of the acquisition of 100% of the mineral claims known as the "La Fortuna" gold project located in the State of Durango, Mexico from Argonaut Gold Inc. The project is currently in development with Federal permits in hand and is awaiting a construction decision, if deemed appropriate by management.
+On May 4, 2016, the Company completed the acquisition of 100% of the mineral claims known as the "La Fortuna" gold project which is an open pit project in the State of Durango, Mexico that has a robust positive preliminary economic assessment completed and the Company has secured the main Federal permits relating to mine development.